-Kentucky TO: Transportation Policy Committee Member Counties FROM: Elizabeth Farc Bullitt DATE: June 19, 2019 Henry SUBJECT: Freight Advisory Committee Jefferson The Regiona I Freight Mobility Study recommends the formation of a Freight Advisory Oldham o continue the conversation established during the Study.
-Local and state Shelby • n interests, freight industry stakeholders, and members of the public may nd provide input to KIPDA planning activities through this group.
-Spencer The committ ee may include volunteers from KIPDA's Transportation Technical Coordinating Trimble Committee (Committee (TTCC), individuals from the Study's outreach list, and other participants as Indiana Member Counties suggested by the committee.
+FROM: Elizabeth Farc

+DATE: June 5, 2019

+SUBJECT: Freight Advisory Committee Henry

+The Regional Freight Mobility Study recommends the formation of a Freight Advisory Committee to continue the conversation established during the Study.
+Local and state transportation interests, freight industry stakeholders, and members of the public may collaborate and provide input to KIPDA planning activities through this group.

+The committee may include volunteers from KIPDA's Transportation Technical Coordinating Committee (TTCC), individuals from the Study's outreach list, and other participants as suggested by the Committee.
 Following the May TTCC meeting, 11 people representing 9 agencies have expressed interest in participating.
-Anticipated outcomes from the committee include 1) exchange of information, 2) assessment of additional data sources, and 3) review of projects and evaluation of freight-related components of the Metropolitan Transportation Plan and other planning activities.
-The Freight Advisory Committee would report to the TTCC.
-Clark Floyd 12, 2019 meeting, the TTCC recommended approval by the Transportation Policy f the formation of a Freight Advisory Committee as a sub-committee of the TTCC.
+Anticipated outcomes from the Committee include 1) exchange of information, 2) assessment of additional data sources, and 3) review of projects and evaluation of freight-related components of the Metropolitan Transportation Plan and other planning activities.
+The Freight Advisory Committee will report to the TTCC.

-Action is requested to create the Freight Advisory Committee as a TTCC sub-committee.
+Action is requested to recommend approval of creating the Freight Advisory Committee as a TTCC sub-committee.